yoursandeshshrestha/TreesIndia/Docs/application-outline.md

 ---

-**TREESINDIA** - Your trusted partner for all home services, contractor needs, and real estate with simplified access, credit system, and wallet management.
-Experience the future of home and property management with privacy, security, and seamless user experience.
+**TREESINDIA** - Your trusted partner for home services, construction services, and marketplace with advanced booking systems, real-time tracking, and secure communication.
+Experience the future of service delivery with transparency, efficiency, and quality assurance.